 Insurance and Billing FAQs

 Our physicians are participating providers with the majority of insurance plans.
-A full list can be found here.
+For your convenience, our website includes a full list of insurance plans we accept.
 If you do not see your insurance carrier listed, please call us at (478) 745-4206 and ask to speak with an appointment scheduler regarding our acceptance of your insurance.
 As a courtesy, claims may be filed directly to your insurance plan.

 Payment at OrthoGeorgia is due at the time of service.
 For self pay patients, a deposit of $500 is due at the time of their new patient appointment and a $200 deposit is due at the time of their subsequent visits.
 For additional services performed during the visit, the balance of these services will be due upon receipt.